jvde-github/AIS-catcher/README.md

 ```json
 {"class":"AIS","device":"AIS-catcher","scaled":true,"channel":"B","nmea":["!AIVDM,1,1,,B,3776k`5000a3SLPEKnDQQWpH0000,0*78"],"type":3,"repeat":0,"mmsi":477213600,"status":5,"status_text":"Moored","turn":0,"speed":0.000000,"accuracy":true,"lon":126.605469,"lat":37.460617,"course":39.000000,"heading":252,"second":12,"maneuver":0,"raim":false,"radio":0}
 ```
-When piping NMEA text lines into AIS-catcher, use  format ``TXT`` this will also ensure that the program immediately processes the incoming characters and it will not buffer them first.
+When piping NMEA text lines into AIS-catcher, use  format ``TXT`` which ensures that the program immediately processes the incoming characters and it will not buffer them first.
 The NMEA decoder can be activated with the switch `-m 5` but setting the input format to TXT will automatically activate this decoder.

 This functionality opens a few doors.
 For example you can use AIS-catcher to read and forward messages from a dAISy Hat (simply read from the file ``cat /dev/serial0`` on Linux) or process the data from Norwegian coastal traffic offered via a TCP server, like this:
 ```console